karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

       ARM_TENANT_ID: $(sp-bs-tf-iac-tenant-id)
       ARM_SUBSCRIPTION_ID: $(sp-bs-tf-iac-subscription-id)
 ```
-And here's an example of how the output of the pipeline looks like:
+And here's how the output of the pipeline looks like:

 ![tf-bs-azdo-pipeline-tf-plan](/img/tf-bs-azdo-pipeline-tf-plan.png)